 International cricket had a desperate need in the sport to address bowling controversy.
 With the ICC and CA I took a concept from ideation, through validation (including an under 19 world cup) to production prototyping.
 The project scope also included the international political drivers including player, referee and governing bodies needs as well as the science.
 (See numerous articles in the press)

 In the heart of the Australian drought I led a team taking a soil sensor concept through field testing in the Yarra valley vineyards (yum) to commercial nurseries and eventually pivoting to a product for smart agriculture.
-The partner was Motorola Australia, the product spun out to a company and you can buy it in Bunnings.
+The partner was Motorola Australia, the product was spun out to a company and you can buy it in Bunnings.

 It was a delight to be a part of taking growing technology company Jaybird into the wearable technology space.
 Working with hardware, software, design teams across three continents to produce a wearable better than the market leader of the day (Fitbit).
 The company was recently acquired by Logitech… (read the news and listen to Judd, the founders view)